 We are still closely monitoring the COVID19 situation in Lake Tahoe.

 We will update this page as new information becomes available.

 As of now Stay in Lake Tahoe Rentals will not be accepting arrivals

-We have taken this step to protect our guests and our Lake Tahoe community.
+We have taken this step to protect our guests, staff and our Lake Tahoe community.

-Please know that we have increased our diligence in offering sparkling clean and sanitized homes for your stay.
+Please know that we have increased our diligence in offering sparkling clean and disinfected homes for your stay.

-I will be posting the increased cleaning procedures that have been added to our already extensive "standard" cleans.
+Below are the enhanced cleaning procedures that have been added to our already extensive "standard" cleans.

 Our goal is, after all you've been through, that you and your family will arrive to a clean and safe environment where you

 can relax and completely enjoy the beauty of Lake Tahoe.
 We are ALL looking forward to that day.